matthewscharles/sync-cc/README.md

 Once in place, these captions can be utilized creatively, such as triggering related events or interactions.

-Use Cases:
-This functionality is particularly useful in scenarios where:
+This is useful in scenarios where:

 •	Standard caption controls are unavailable or non-functional.
 •	Users have disabled caption display, preventing detection of changes in the typical caption container.

-By implementing this method, ensure caption availability and enhance user interaction are ensured, regardless of default settings or user preferences.
+By implementing this method caption availability and enhanced user interaction are ensured, regardless of default settings or user preferences.

 ## Application